Overview

 ADP

-The Sir William Henry Bragg Building at the University of Leeds is a 15,700m² state-of-the-art research and teaching facility for computing, physics, and engineering.
-It sets a new national standard in sustainable academic design.
+The BREEAM 'Excellent' Sir William Henry Bragg Building at the University of Leeds is a 15,700m² state-of-the-art research and teaching facility for computing, physics, and engineering.
+It sets a national standard in sustainable academic design.

 Details